danishdiabetesknowledgecenter/QuickPubMed/README.md

 - You need the git tool to enable cloning, pulling and pushing.
 There are two options: [git CLI](https://git-scm.com/downloads) or [GitHub Desktop (GUI for git)](https://desktop.github.com/download/)
 - Go with GitHub Desktop if you prefer the graphical user interface.

+- SSH key for cloning with git CLI [Generate SSH key locally and add it to your github profile](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)

 ## Setup for local development

 ### Frontend project